Intellectual Property Law

 Intellectual Property

-We also work with marketing professionals on a variety of issues, including determining the availability of names, logos and titles, conducting pre-publication review of books and other publications, and drafting of agreements and releases.
+Serving clients in White Plains and beyond, our intellectual property attorneys also work with marketing professionals on a variety of issues, including determining the availability of names, logos and titles.
+We also conduct prepublication legal review of books, magazines, films and other creative works.
+We handle drafting and negotiation of licensing agreements, contract and releases.

 Copyrights

 Copyright protects the authors of original works including literary, musical, dramatic, artistic, and other specific works, be they published or not.
-The 1976 Copyright Act protects the copyright owner over reproduction of the work, derivative works, distribution, copying of musical works, public performance of the work, or displaying the work in public.
+The 1976 Copyright Act protects copyright owners from unauthorized reproduction or distribution of their copyrighted works work.

 Copyright protects the form of expression, not the subject matter of work.
-For example, a description of a machine could be copyrighted, preventing others from unauthorized use of the description; Others could write their own description or use the machine.
+For example, a description of a machine could be copyrighted, preventing others from unauthorized use of the description; however, others could write their own description.

 People are copyright infringers if they violate the exclusive rights of a copyright owner.
 Copyright owners can recover damages from the infringer.
 Federal district courts can issue orders or injunctions to prevent or restrain copyright infringement and to order the impoundment and destruction of infringing copies.